aniket-mish/distributed-ml-system/README.md

 ## Next Steps

-- ~Change dataset used to CIFAR10~
+- change dataset to cifar10
-- Update tf code to pytorch
+- update tf code to pytorch
-- Add mlflow to track experiments
+- add mlflow to track experiments
-- Monitoring the metrics with Prometheus and Grafana See [Monitoring](#Monitoring)
+- monitoring the metrics with prometheus and grafana
-- Deploy the app to EKS
+- deploy the app to aws eks
-- Add CI using github actions
+- add ci using github actions
-- Add GitOps for CD
+- add gitops for cd

 ## References